MLiegmal/stylecheck/README.md

 ## Data sources and AI methods

 The data set depends on the topic you want to analyze.
 If you are interested in the writing style of a famous author, you should analyze his books (it would be best to buy his e-books) or - if he is long dead - you could use an online library as input.
 As far as "Stylecheck" is used in investigative procedures, the data set will include everything you can get your hands on - the data base will be quite small anyway, because for understandable reasons criminals always try to leave as few traces as possible.

+The core of the tool would be text analysis, which means to measure sentence length, identify off-beat words, check spelling, and identify similar factors.
+This is done both in the object to be identified (representing the test data) and in the objects already identified (representing the training data).

 ## Challenges